Drama Resides Between The Lines In Laudable "Moonlight"

 Act two sees a 16-year-old Chiron (Ashton Sanders) dealing with his burgeoning sexuality and an increasingly strung out mother.
 She’s a wide-eyed mess, shaking her son down for cash without a moment’s hesitation.
 It’s arguably the film’s most delicate scene, carried with grace by Sanders and Harris, the latter doing some of her best work to date.
 After a seaside sexual encounter with an acquaintance named Kevin (Jharrel Jermone), an already quiet Chiron both comes out of his shell and retreats inward, finally coming to terms with who he is and rejecting it wholeheartedly.

 Our lead’s inner turmoil comes full circle in act three, where he’s graduated to hardened drug dealer.
-Now known as Black, grown up Chiron (Trevante Rhodes) is the splitting image of his one-time mentor Juan, do-rag and all, having run from Miami to Atlanta, from the life he could no longer make sense of.
+Now known as Black, grown up Chiron (Trevante Rhodes) is the spitting image of his one-time mentor Juan, do-rag and all, having run from Miami to Atlanta, from the life he could no longer make sense of.
 This is where the film most obviously embraces its Linklater-isms, becoming a talky hybrid of the “Before Sunrise” series and “Boyhood” as Chiron reconnects with Kevin (André Holland), now a father and chef.
 Their connection still sizzles, but differently than before, each man regretful over things left unsaid – past and present.

 The three-act structure is beautiful and symmetrical, but it robs Jenkins’ story of any real surprise.
 Expectations are defied, yes, but the inevitability in each part of Chiron’s life – purposeful, to be sure – is taken overboard by Jenkins’ delineation between them.
 With a smash to black and a colorful flicker of light we’re on to the next thing, as if the previous thing were a mere stepping stone.
 The gaps make thematic sense, making each act more urgent, more immediate than the last, but the segmented story steals away the surprise of a more traditional, seamless three-act narrative.